ddnexus/pagy/docs/guides/how-to.md

 Feel free to ask for help in your Pull Request.

-==- Install Pagy preview version
+==- Install Pagy pre-release version

-For major versions in the make, we may push a preview version to rubygems.
-You can check its existence with:
+For major versions in the make, we may push pre-release versions to rubygems.
+You can check their existence with:

 ```bash
 $ gem search pagy --pre